NxPKG/khulnasoft-docs/content/cloudflare-one/applications/configure-apps/saas-apps/_index.md

 # Add a SaaS application to Access

-Cloudflare Access allows you to add an additional authentication layer to your SaaS applications.
+Khulnasoft Access allows you to add an additional authentication layer to your SaaS applications.
 When you integrate a SaaS application with Access, users log in using your existing identity providers and are only granted access if they pass your Access policies.

 This page provides generic instructions for setting up a SaaS application in Zero Trust.